Heh, heh... what's happened to me? I must be dreaming. I feel like I can take out the world.

 Brick Joke: While Kaneda and his gang are at the police station, a fanatical member of La Résistance tries to bomb the place with a grenade.
 The grenade fizzles, and the resistance member gets beat up by police.
 After Kaneda leaves the station with Kei, the grenade goes off.

-Lady Miyako, a big key player in the fight against Tetsuo in the manga, gets roughly ten seconds of screen time in which she praises Tetsuo as the new Akira.
-And she has a man's voice...
-And then she's killed...
+Lady Miyako, a big key player in the fight against Tetsuo in the manga, gets roughly ten seconds of screen time in which she praises Tetsuo, as she believes he's the new Akira.
+And then she's quickly killed when Tetsuo takes out the bridge she's standing on.

 The Joker gets this as well.
 Though he appears in one of the film's most memorable scenes battling Kaneda and his gang, that's the only scene he appears in, whereas in the manga he becomes a fairly major character, being forced to deal with Tetsuo's antics when the latter usurps control of the Clown gang so he can get drugs and towards the end of the series becomes a valuable ally of the heroes.